StarsoftAnalysis/lightboxSSA/README.md

 ### Licence

 This project is licensed under the terms of the GNU Public Licence version 3.0.
-Please see the file 'COPYING' for details.
+Please see the file 'LICENSE.txt' for details.